Insider Tips From 30 Years on the Island

 See and feed the Elephants

-At Elephant Jungle Sanctuary Phuket, visitors are offered an opportunity to interact with elephants enjoyably.
+At Elephant Jungle Sanctuary Phuket, visitors are offered an opportunity to interact with elephants in an enjoyable way.
 Unlike the old and controversial practice of elephant trekking, no one rides the animals here.
 Instead, guests can feed, play with, and bathe adult and baby elephants in a way that is unlike any other experience.
 The visitors also have the chance to prepare food for the animals and then join them in muddy waters for playtime.

 Dinner in the Sky

-Dinner in the Sky takes eating to new heights—literally.
+Dinner in the Sky takes eating to new heightsโliterally.
 Suspended by a crane, guests sit at a table high above Karon Beach, taking in the beautiful views while enjoying a delicious dinner.
-The experience blends thrill and luxury, with guests safely secured into their seats.
+The experience blends thrill and luxury, with guests safely secured in their seats.
 Chefs cook excellent dishes directly in front of your eyes, delivering an unforgettable gastronomic experience.
-Whether it’s a romantic date or an adventurous adventure, Dinner in the Sky promises an unforgettable dining experience above the clouds.
+Whether itโs a romantic date or an adventurous adventure, Dinner in the Sky promises an unforgettable dining experience above the clouds.

 Carnival Magic